amarkum/interview-refresher-java-bigdata/src/main/resources/notes/bigdata/kafka-notes.md

 #### 5. Produce to a Topic

-`./kafka-console-producer  --topic test-topic2 --broker-list localhost:9092`<br/>
+`./kafka-console-producer  --topic test-topic --broker-list localhost:9092`<br/>

 #### 6. Consume from a Topic
 `./kafka-console-consumer --topic test-topic --bootstrap-server localhost:9092`